danijar/computer-game/ROADMAP.md

     use reorientated blending:
     http://blog.selfshadow.com/publications/blending-in-detail/
-    fallback to 1x1 normal map that doesn't change vertex normals Support transparent textures
+    fallback to 1x1 normal map that doesn't change vertex normals Support camera rotation along all axis, even roll when mouse is free, select block unter cursor instead of in the middle of screen Support transparent textures
     either read alpha channel or use a additional texture file initially, only support full or none transparency